xlopo/pandoc-gv/README.md

+# Usage

+    pandoc -tjson README.md |./pandoc-gv.py |pandoc -fjson -oREADME.pdf -H header.txt

+Where the contents of "header.txt" is

+    \usepackage{graphicx}

-# Simple example
+# Examples

-* Make sure you incude graphicx in your head!
+* Make sure you include graphicx in your head!

 * Defaults to "dot" layout engine